About me

 You can find my other projects on my CV or GitHub.

-I am also fascinated by evolutionary biology, its manifestation in artificial life simulations, and I am an improvisor at the ENS improv theater club Lika.
+I am also interested in evolutionary biology, its manifestation in artificial life simulations, and I am an improvisor at the ENS improv theater club Lika.
 Feel free to message me if you want to get in touch!

 News